MSc Policy ResearchFind a programme

 - Economics of Public Policy

 An upper second-class honours degree (or equivalent).
 Other qualifications (including those awarded by professional bodies) and relevant professional experience will also be considered.
-Plus evidence of an ability to benefit from the programme demonstrated through a personal statement.
+Also required is a personal statement demonstrating evidence of an ability to benefit from the programme.

 See international equivalent qualifications on the International Office website.